Which Laser Distance Measure is Right for You?

 Wireless Connection (Bluetooth)

 If you’re on the tech-savvy side of things, a Bluetooth connection can help you transfer data from your laser distance measure to your phone, tablet, or computer.
-There’s likely an app to go along with it and the ability to overlay measurements on pictures or drawings of the work.
-When you’re putting together a bid or quote, it’s a great way to show your client visuals that brings an extra layer of professionalism to your reputation.
+There’s likely an app to go along with it as well.
+Some apps even give you the ability to overlay measurements on pictures or drawings of the work.
+When putting together a bid or quote, this lets you show your client visuals and bring an extra layer of professionalism to your proposal.

 A digital viewfinder is most helpful on a long-range laser distance measure where it’s difficult to see where the laser dot lands.
 When you’re measuring distances closing in on 400 feet, being off by a couple of degrees can make a big difference in your results.